 Essential Tools for Productive Campfire Cooking

 Campfire cooking is sometimes thought of as one of the classic ways families and friends enjoy the outdoors.
 It’s hard to put into words the feeling of being outside with good company while surrounding the campfire and putting together meals that not only provide great tasting food but also great memories.
 With that said, it’s important that every camp site and every camp cook have the needed tools to productively and efficiently create meal masterpieces.
 Just because the food was made over a campfire doesn’t mean that it needs to taste like a charred piece of oak!
 Although this is not a complete list, the 4 essential tools below will allow a perfect meal to be delivered over every campfire!
+And remember, a proper campfire is on of the most basic of survival tools.

 1. Cooking Grate – The campfire cooking grate may be the most important campfire tool.
 There are literally hundreds of different styles of campfire cooking grates but they each do the same thing – a campfire cooking grate allows food to be cooked directly over the fire without coming into direct contact of the fire.
 This single tool allows you to cook food on the grate and also is a surface where you can place pots and pans on it for heating.
 A good camp cook will always make sure that a campfire cooking grate is available for every campfire!